jkoschma/genexplain-platform/docs/source/Microarrays.md

 Similarly to the workflow described above, this workflow is designed to find the set of up-regulated and down-regulated genes starting with a normalized table of your expression data, but using a different statistical method, EBarrays.
-Please refer to section 4.2.2 for details on this particular analysis method.
+Please refer to method description for description of this method.
 This workflow is designed for different experimental platforms (Affymetrix, Agilent and Illumina).